-i) If you own or operate a new or reconstructed GDF, or any storage tank(s) constructed after November 9, 2006, at an existing aft facility subject to § 63.11118, then you must equip your gasoline storage tanks with a dual-point vapor balance system as defined in § 63.11132 comply with the requirements of item 1 in Table 1.

-2. The management practices specified in Table 1 of 40 CFR Part 63, Subpart CCCCCC are not applicable if you are complying with the requirements in § 63.11118(b)(2)(i)(B), you must operate using manage practices at least as stringent as those listed in Table 1 of 40 CFR Part 63, Subpart CCCCCC.
+- i) If you own or operate a new or reconstructed GDF, or any storage tank(s) constructed after November 9, 2006, at an existing affected facility subject to § 63.11118, then you must equip your gasoline storage tanks with a dual-point vapor balance system as defined in § 63.11132, and comply with the requirements of item 1 in Table 1. - 2.
+The management practices specified in Table 1 of 40 CFR Part 63, Subpart CCCCCC are not applicable if you are complying with the requirements in § 63.11118(b)(2), except that if you are complying with the requirements in § 63.11118(b)(2)(i)(B), you must operate using management practices at least as stringent as those listed in Table 1 of 40 CFR Part 63, Subpart CCCCCC.

-D. PERFORMANCE TEST REQUIREMENTS.
+D. PERFORMANCE TEST REQUIREMENTS PERFORMANCE TEST REQUIREMENTS

-Source Type Initial Test Date Additional Testing Citation New or Reconstructed Source (commenced construction after $11/9/06$) with a monthly throughput 1 of ≥ 100.000 gal/month Upon startup after 09/23/08 Every three years §63.11120(a) 63.11113(d)(2
+Source Type Initial Test Date Additional Testing Citation New or Reconstructed Source (commenced construction after 11/9/06) with a monthly throughput1 of ≥ 100,000 gal/month Upon startup after 09/23/08 Every three years §63.11120(a) 63.11113(d)(2)

-Monthly throughput means the total volume of gasoline that is loaded into, or dispensed from, all gasoline storage tanks at each Gas Dispensing Facility (GDF) during a month.
-Monthly throughput is calculated by summing the volume of gasoline loaded into, or dispensed f all gasoline storage tanks at each GDF during the current day, plus the total volume of gasoline loaded into, or dispensed from, all gasoline sto tanks at each GDF during the previous 364 days, and then dividing that sum by 12.
+Monthly throughput means the total volume of gasoline that is loaded into, or dispensed from, all gasoline storage tanks at each Gasoline Dispensing Facility (GDF) during a month.
+Monthly throughput is calculated by summing the volume of gasoline loaded into, or dispensed from, all gasoline storage tanks at each GDF during the current day, plus the total volume of gasoline loaded into, or dispensed from, all gasoline storage tanks at each GDF during the previous 364 days, and then dividing that sum by 12.

-1. §63.11118(e) - You must comply with the applicable testing requirements contained in §63.11120.

-2. §63.11120(a) - Each owner or operator, at the time of installation, as specified in §63.11113(c), of a vapor balance system required t §63.11118(b)(1), and every 3 years thereafter, must comply with the requirements in paragraphs (a)(1) and (2) as follows:

-(a)(1) - You must demonstrate compliance with the leak rate and cracking pressure requirements, specified in item 1(g) of Table 1 CFR Part 63, Subpart CCCCCC, for pressure-vacuum vent valves installed on your gasoline storage tanks using the test methods identified in parag (a)(1)(i) or paragraph (a)(1)(ii) as follows:

-(a)(1)(i) - California Air Resources Board Vapor Recovery Test Procedure TP-201.1E,-Leak Rate and Cracking Pressu Pressure/Vacuum Vent Valves, adopted October 8, 2003 (incorporated by reference, see §63.14);

-(a)(1)(ii) - Use alternative test methods and procedures in accordance with the alternative test method requirements in
+- 1. §63.11118(e) You must comply with the applicable testing requirements contained in §63.11120. - 2. §63.11120(a) Each owner or operator, at the time of installation, as specified in §63.11113(e), of a vapor balance system required under §63.11118(b)(1), and every 3 years thereafter, must comply with the requirements in paragraphs (a)(1) and (2) as follows: - (a)(1) You must demonstrate compliance with the leak rate and cracking pressure requirements, specified in item 1(g) of Table 1 of 40 CFR Part 63, Subpart CCCCCC, for pressure-vacuum vent valves installed on your gasoline storage tanks using the test methods identified in paragraph (a)(1)(i) or paragraph (a)(1)(ii) as follows: - (a)(1)(i) California Air Resources Board Vapor Recovery Test Procedure TP-201.1E,-Leak Rate and Cracking Pressure of Pressure/Vacuum Vent Valves, adopted October 8, 2003 (incorporated by reference, see §63.14); - (a)(1)(ii) Use alternative test methods and procedures in accordance with the alternative test method requirements in